Kevin De Bruyne Cup: History

 Kevin De Bruyne grew up in Drongen.
 He went to school there and was affiliated to KVV Drongen until 1999, at that time one of the three Drongen football clubs.
 In 1999, he swapped the club for KAA Gent after which a highly successful career would follow.
 His parents and sister continued to live in Drongen.

 In 2014, it was decided to get Kevin De Bruyne and his family back involved with the club, and to organize an international youth tournament.
 On 27 August 2015, the NPO KDB was established.
 This loose NPO would organize the first edition in close cooperation with KVE Drongen in 2016.

-From the very beginning, a high-profile tournament was set up, in which football talents of the future could be seen at work.
-Many of the young talents subsequently grow into their club's A squad or are among the most sought-after young players in Europe such as Jamal Musiala of Chelsea, Gonçalo Ramos and Úmaro Embaló of Benfica (voted best player at KDB Cup in 2016), Moriba Kourouma of FC Barcelona (best player 2017) and Jérémy Doku of RSC Anderlecht (top scorer in 2017).
+The tournament is initially designed as a competition for youth and features academy players who often move on to become senior professionals.
+Some of the players who have made it into the senior club teams RSC Anderlecht or won awards at the tournament include Jamal Musiala, Gonçalo Ramos, FC Barcelona, Úmaro Embaló (best player in 2016), Moriba Kourouma (best player in 2017), and Jérémy Doku (top scorer in 2017).

 The event attracts up to 15,000 visitors.